Whom do I tell if my personal information or insurance has changed?

 If you are having surgery, ask your surgeon if you will require clearance from your cardiologist.
 Patients should call our office to schedule a pre-op visit at least two weeks before the surgery.
 This will allow our office time to provide our report to the surgeon and to perform any testing required.
 If you are a coumadin patient, please inform the coumadin nurse of your planned surgery.

 If I need to go to the hospital, where will I be admitted?

 Our physicians have privileges at Overlook Hospital, and Morristown Medical Center.
-Our interventional cardiologists (Drs.
-Cohen, Mich, Bartov and Ansari) perform the interventional procedures, such as stents and angioplasty.
+Our interventional cardiologists perform the invasive procedures, such as stents and angioplasty.